RAiU14/Network-Automations/README.md

 > Always validate EOX details directly from [Cisco's official website](https://www.cisco.com) before making any business decisions.
 > requirements.txt available.
 > [WIP.
 Everything is a function now and not a package.]
->> What is working?
->> Can obtain list of devices marked for EOL/EOS available in the Cisco Page.

 >**Connection.py**
 > Has the necessary snippet to connect to the network to run the netmiko commands.